A Brief Introduction to XACML

 SelectorModule section, are not included).
 Standard interfaces and

-classes are provided for defining new functions.com.sun.xacml.ctx
+classes are provided for defining new functions.com.sun.xacml.ctx represents all of the types

 defined in the context schema, ie. the request and response